-| &#8220;Examination,&#8221; pages 19-21.
+¦ "Examination," pages 19-21.

-| In saying &#8220;adversaries,&#8221; I mean to refer only to views and the position taken with regard to them.
+¦ In saying "adversaries," I mean to refer only to views and the position taken with regard to them.
 I am not the adversary of the persons who have taken this position.
-The author of an &#8220;Examination of the Darbyite Views,&#8221; a pamphlet written in a gentle and amiable spirit, is, to my knowledge, a brother who would not like to be an adversary of the children of God.
+The author of an "Examination of the Darbyite Views," a pamphlet written in a gentle and amiable spirit, is, to my knowledge, a brother who would not like to be an adversary of the children of God.
 He has, in general, represented my views with uprightness, with sincerity, and ordinarily with justness.
 Nevertheless, in the point which constitutes the thesis of the pamphlet, he has made me say precisely the contrary of what I have really said.
-Preoccupied with his subject (I only attribute this mistake to preoccupation), he has made me, from the distinction established between gifts and local charges, conclude their incompatibility&#8212;a conclusion contrary to what I have written, of which he would have done well to take a little more account.
+Preoccupied with his subject (I only attribute this mistake to preoccupation), he has made me, from the distinction established between gifts and local charges, conclude their incompatibility -- a conclusion contrary to what I have written, of which he would have done well to take a little more account.
 The examination which, on this occasion, I have made of my previous publications, has convinced me of the justness of what I said, and has shewn me that God has given me grace to keep, with much more exactness than this brother, within the limits of truth on the subject in question, a subject on which I agree with him.
-The controversy bears upon the points which he has avoided*;* among others, that as to whether the Church&#8217;s fall has not altered the position of the children of God.
+The controversy bears upon the points which he has avoided; among others, that as to whether the Church's fall has not altered the position of the children of God.
 A system which prefers the Church of Neufchatel to the apostolic times exposes itself to be received with some distrust.

 {6}